mihanovak1024/mihanovak1024.github.io/_portfolio/pg-essay-highlights.md

 and the way to grow fast is to make what users want.

 Startups usually win by making something so great that people recommend it to their friends.

+207. How to Work Hard - June 2021
+There are three ingredients in great work: natural ability, practice, and effort.
+You can do pretty well with just two, but to do the best work you need all three: you need great natural ability and to have practiced a lot and to be trying very hard.

+Bill Gates, for example, was among the smartest people in business in his era, but he was also among the hardest working.
+"I never took a day off in my twenties," he said.
+"Not one."